VedaWebProject/Tekst/docs/content/index.md

 Therefore, the most obvious use case are comparable research projects that either want to publish and showcase their research data, simply curate a set of established resources on certain reference texts, or even encourage the research community to participate and contribute to a central platform dedicated to provide relevant resources.

-### Other
+### Alternative Use Cases

 The above being said, nothing is stopping you from using Tekst in different contexts.
 As long as

-1. your data revolves around a somewhat structured work or other phenomenon (e.g. book, movie, theatre play or even a simple sequence of years) with one or more [structure levels](#structure-levels)
+1. your data revolves around a somewhat structured work or other phenomenon (e.g. book, movie, theatre play or even a simple sequence of years) with one or more [structure levels](concepts.md#structure-levels)
-2. the types of [data layers](#data-layers) Tekst offers match the data you want to work with
+2. the types of [data layers](concepts.md#data-layers) Tekst offers match the data you want to work with

 ..., Tekst might be a viable option.
 In the end, giving it a try on your local machine [is relatively easy](setup.md#using-docker-recommended).

 !!! info "Please note"

-    Despite the alternative use cases mentioned, "texts" are used as an exemplary use case throughout this documentation.
+    Despite the alternative use cases mentioned, "texts" are used exemplary throughout this documentation **and in the user interface of Tekst**, as this is the main use case for this software.

 ## Features